dnguyen179/scRNA_Inferelator_Aug2017/README.md

 - Split 50% of the edges to G.S matrix and the other 50% to prior matrix
 - Output: 2 files – GS and prior

+IV.
+Post-Inferelator
+- Expand prediction groups into transcription factors that belong to each group with respective edges in the network